 Opportunity For Innovation & Leadership

 With the climate crisis already upon us, and looking to get only more devastating, it’s natural that many of us look to the tech industry to learn what they’re up to.
 After all, technology has dramatically shaped modern society and plays a vital role in our considerations of the future.
-So how has the industry reconciled their need for delivering new products and services, while operating within the natural limits of the environment.

-In a nutshell, not yet.
+The answer is no. At least, not yet.
 Despite their incredible potential, the tech industry (indeed no industry really), has yet to fully address the intensifying impact of man-made climate change.

 The Titans of Tech